Phoenix0708/Phoenix/README.md

-# Phoenixx
+# Phoenix
- A Noob Bot by Noob Dev
+ A Noob Bot by Noob Dev :)